rmlibre/tiny_gnupg/README.rst

 tiny_gnupg - A small-as-possible solution for handling GnuPG ed25519 ECC keys.
 ===============================================================================
-A small, simple & intuitive wrapper for creating, using and managing GnuPG's Ed-25519 curve keys.
-We are in favor of reducing code size and complexity with strong and bias defaults over flexibility in the api.
+A linux specific, small, simple & intuitive wrapper for creating, using and managing GnuPG's Ed25519 curve keys.
+In our design, we favor reducing code size & complexity with strong, bias defaults over flexibility in the api.
+Our goal is to turn the powerful, complex, legacy gnupg system into a fun and safe tool to develop with.
-Contributions welcome.

-This package is only seeking to be compatible with linux systems, and is currently in unstable beta.
-It works like a charm, but there's likely bugs floating around, and the api is subject to change.
+This project is currently in unstable beta.
+It works like a charm, but there's likely, and often bugs floating around, and the api is subject to change.
+Contributions are welcome.

 Usage Example